-How to Bust a Slump in Hockey
+How to Break a Slump When Losing Games

 How do you break out of a slump?
 The answer is by not thinking about how to break out of the slump.